 Doctors give immediate attention to the person's airway, breathing, and circulation.
 Skin can be decontaminated using water with or without soap.

-Antidotes are available for people exposed to cyanide.
-Antidotes include amyl nitrite, sodium nitrite, sodium thiosulfate, and hydroxocobalamin.
+Cyanide antidotes are available and include amyl nitrite, sodium nitrite, sodium thiosulfate, and hydroxocobalamin.
 If the antidotes are not available, doctors give the person 100% oxygen.
 Unprotected mouth-to-mouth resuscitation may expose the rescuer to cyanide in the person's breath.

 Blistering agents include

 Blistering agents, which cause the skin to blister, can also damage the lungs and airways.
-Mustards can also affect the ability of the bone marrow to produce white blood cells that fight infection and sometimes cause cancer of the skin or airways.
+Mustards can also affect the ability of the bone marrow to produce white blood cells that fight infection and sometimes cause cancer of the skin or airways long-term.

 Sulfur mustard has been variously described as smelling like mustard, garlic, horseradish, or asphalt.
 Lewisite may have a geranium-like odor, and phosgene oxime has been described simply as irritating.
 The perceptions of these odors are so subjective that they are not reliable indicators of the presence of these compounds.